• Skip to primary navigation

 Is Seoul good for solo female travelers?

-Yes, Seoul is very safe for solo female travelers and this Seoul itinerary would work perfectly fine for women traveling alone.
+Yes, Seoul is very safe for solo female travelers and this Seoul itinerary works well for women traveling alone.
 Most people are polite and keep to themselves, and crime rates are low.
 Also, you will see women walking around alone all the time, even at night!
 As long as you practice standard safety measures, as you always should, Seoul (and Korea as a whole!) is an ideal destination for a solo female traveler.
 I’ve traveled around Seoul alone for years, so this itinerary is curated with solo female travelers in mind.

 While there aren’t any outstanding safety concerns as a solo traveler in Korea, be mentally prepared that being alone isn’t the norm.
 If you sit down to eat alone at a restaurant, you will probably be the only one eating alone.
 Plus, lots of Korean meals are meant to be shared, meaning they’ll come in portions for multiple people.
 And as you travel around the country, you will notice that most Koreans don’t hang out alone.
 There will be lots of couples, friend groups, and families everywhere you go, but few individuals.
 I’ve gotten used to this over the years so it doesn’t bother me much anymore, but it’s something to be aware of before you visit.